 When Sir Tim Berners-Lee created the world wide web, he had a dream; he wanted to create a network where information could be shared free, globally and available for all.
 We might feel like this exists today, but Tim Berners-Lee’s dream have not yet fully ben realized: The Web as I envisioned it, we have not seen it yet.
 The future is still so much bigger than the past – Tim Berners-Lee

-Most of us feel that the internet already allows us to share information freely and to be connect globally.
-But looking closer, one realizes that platform siloes exist online creating inequality and dividing us from each other.
-We see this when governments and private companies are censoring information or when social platforms do not allow us to control our data.
-Instead, we have to create a profile for every platform we interact with, and we have to accept the terms, which often means surrendering our data to yet another company.
+Most of us feel that the internet already allows us to share our personal information freely and to be connect globally.
+But looking closer, one realises that platform silos are creating inequality and dividing us from each other.
+We see this when social platforms do not let us share our personal data, like a holiday picture, easily on multiple platforms.
+Instead, we have to create a profile for every platform we interact with and we accept their terms, which often means surrendering our data to yet another company.

-Most of us are left with no choice but to manage multiple profiles, passwords and bits of information about ourselves.
+Most of us are left with no choice but to manage multiple profiles, passwords and personal information stored on many sites.
 Some platforms have grown so big, that we feel like we might miss out on social life if we do not participate.
 As users, we are only left with two choices: opt in, and thereby surrender our data, or opt out, and be excluded from the social interactions happening in that forum.

 ”Solid is a technology for organizing data, applications, and identities on the web.
 Solid enables richer choices for people, organizations and app developers by building on existing web standards” Solid

 It is based on an idea of extending the internet as we know it to a “Semantic Web”, which will allow people to share data in the rawest form and link it to other relevant data.
 It is an addition to the world wide web and users of the Semantic Web could be able to discover relations and correlations, not previously noticed.